shopsys/shopsys/docs/cookbook/create-basic-grid.md

 ## 3. Modify the basic grid appearance
 As you probably noticed, dates in the third column are not printed much friendly.
-To adjust appearance (e.g., let's say we are in Germany and want to format the dates appropriately) we just need to extend the default grid template and modify it accordingly.
+To adjust appearance (e.g., let's say we are in Germany and want to format the dates appropriately), we just need to extend the default grid template and modify it accordingly.

 ### 3.1 Create a new template
 We create the new twig template `listGrid.html.twig` in `templates/Admin/Content/Salesman`.